 What is Japan famous for?
 Quite a lot of things actually.
 From iconic landscapes like Mount Fuji and beautiful cherry blossoms to traditional tea ceremonies, pod hotels and bullet trains, there’s an amazing variety of exotic attractions people think of when you mention Japan.

 But you may not have thought many Japanese words have crept into our language.
-Let’s celebrate the land of the rising sun and take a look at 10 cool Japanese words we all use in English.
+Let’s celebrate the land of the rising sun and take a look at 10 fascinating Japanese words we all use in English.

 Kanji Meaning: 台 (たい) means “table” or “pedestal,” and 風 (ふう) means “wind.”